-With this research, we aim to keep financial health high on the agenda of both households and stakeholders within the financial ecosystem.
-There is an urgent need for joint efforts from the government, employers, and financial institutions to enhance financial health.
+With this study we aim to keep financial health high on the agenda for households themselves and for stakeholders across the financial ecosystem.
+There is an urgent need for joint efforts by national and local government, employers, and financial institutions to improve financial health.
 This can include:

 For all results and recommendations, you can download the research report via the button at the top of the page.